Mark Farris

 Mark Allen Farris (born February 9, 1975) is an American former college football quarterback for Texas A&M University and a former professional baseball shortstop in the Pittsburgh Pirates minor league system.

 Early life

-Farris was an all-district QB for Angleton High School in 1992 and 1993, and was the district MVP in 1993.
+Farris was an all-district quarterback for Angleton High School in 1992 and 1993, and was the district MVP in 1993.
 He passed for 1,831 yards and 21 TDs as a senior and 1,784 and 14 as a junior.
 In baseball, he was a three-time all-district selection and made the all-state pick his senior year.
 Farris also lettered in basketball.
 He was rated the #3 quarterback in Texas by Dave Campbell's Texas Football magazine in 1993, and was highly recruited in both baseball and football.
-He signed an NCAA letter of intent with Texas A&M in 1994, but chose instead to sign with the Pittsburgh Pirates after being drafted in the first round the Major League Baseball Draft.
+He signed an NCAA letter of intent with Texas A&M in 1994, but chose instead to sign with the Pittsburgh Pirates after being drafted in the first round of the Major League Baseball draft.